Our inaugural cohort joined us on 24 September 2019.

 During my undergraduate degree I was an Officer Cadet in the Universities of Wales Air Squadron, a committee member of the Chaos (Physics) society, and on the University Clay Pigeon Shooting Team.
 I am currently a member of the Feminist Society and the Hiking Society.

 Hi, I’m Paradeisa.
+I grew up in Cyprus but I am half Irish and have always dreamed of studying in the UK.
 I completed my undergraduate degree at Cardiff University, where I was involved in the Broadway Dance Society and the yoga society.

-My third year project involved modelling the refractive index of compound semiconductors (CS) using python, subsequently, applying these models in Lumerical’s mode solution in order to create CS waveguides.
+My undergraduate project involved modelling the refractive index of compound semiconductors (CS) using python, subsequently, applying these models in Lumerical’s mode solution in order to create CS waveguides.

 In my spare time I like to dance, draw and practice calligraphy.

 I grew up in a small Romanian town deep in the mountains, a stone throw away from Dracula’s castle.
-I came to the UK to study physics and completed a Physics with Computer Science degree at Sheffield.
+I came to the UK to study physics and completed a Physics with Computer Science BSc degree at Sheffield.
+Then as part of the CDT I finished a MSc in condensed matter physics.

 Aside from that, I enjoy gaming, hiking, baking and tabletop games.

-We are recruiting for September 2020.
+The Centre for Doctoral Training is currently funded for five intakes, from 2019-2023.
 If you would like to join us, visit our how to apply page and get in touch if you have any questions.